 APA Telehealth Guidance by State during COVID-19

-APA has created a resource that summarizes current state emergency orders relevant to licensed psychologists.
+APA has created a resource for state telehealth guidelines relevant to licensed psychologists.
 Practitioners can use this resource to understand how to provide psychological services via telehealth to patients during the coronavirus outbreak.
 Please visit the APA website for guidance.

 Guidelines for Conducting Teletherapy Sessions

 The following guidelines were created by Dr. Bruce Ecker, co-director of the William James College Youth and Family Psychotherapy Services.
 These guidelines were developed on 3/16/20 in response to the coronavirus outbreak.
 They are subject to change.
 Download a PDF copy of these steps, here.